-Press → or ◄ on the front panel or remote control to play fast forward or backwards.
-For DVDs, VCDs and CDs the following speeds for fast playback are available: x2, x4, x8, x20, x60 and x100.
+Press \rightarrow or \triangleleft on the front panel or remote control to play fast forward or backwards.
+For DVDs,VCDs and CDs the following speeds for fast playback are available: x2, x4, x8, x20, x60 and x100.
 Press the button repeatedly to cycle through the different speeds.
 To resume normal playback speed, press PLAY.

-Fast playback is not available for MP3 discs.
+Fast playback is not available for MP3 and WMA disks.